 If the COVID-19 pandemic has caused you undue financial hardship, you may qualify for unemployment benefits.
 Check your eligibility and file a claim right away.
 In the meantime, consider a loan from MoneyLion until your benefits arrive to weather the storm.

 You can get an interest-free cash float of up to $250 with Instacash.
 There are no credit checks or hidden fees, so you may qualify with less than perfect credit.
-Or consider the credit builder loan from MoneyLion if you need a little more to hold you over.
-Access a loan up to $1,000, other premium financial tools, and boost your credit rating for a small monthly fee.
+Or consider the Credit Builder Loan from MoneyLion if you need a little more to hold you over.
+You may qualify for a loan up to $1,000, other premium financial tools, and boost your credit rating for a small monthly fee.